j05u3/VTS/DISTRIBUTION_SETUP.md

 # Make the script executable
 chmod +x scripts/build-dmg.sh

+# Install dependencies (if not already installed)
+# Node.js (for modern DMG creation)
+brew install node

 # Build without signing (for testing)
 SKIP_SIGNING=true ./scripts/build-dmg.sh

 # Or build with signing (if certificates are set up)
 ./scripts/build-dmg.sh
 ```

+The script will automatically:
+- Install the modern `create-dmg` tool (sindresorhus/create-dmg)
+- Create a professional-looking DMG with automatic layout
+- Generate a custom DMG icon based on your app icon

 ### 2. CI/CD Test